ucldc/ingest_deploy/update_beanstalk_index/README.md

 Generally, I then rebuild the original environment and swap back so the name of the environment remains `ucldc-solr`.
 Not really necessary but makes it a bit easier to remember what's what.

 ## Step 1
-Optimize the solr index:
+Optimize the Solr index:
-* Go to the core admin page in solr production: https://harvest-prd.cdlib.org/solr/#/~cores/dc-collection.
+* Go to the core admin page in Solr production: https://harvest-prd.cdlib.org/solr/#/~cores/dc-collection.
-* Hit the `optimize`
+* Hit the `optimize` button.
-button.
 * Wait a while & keep refreshing until the index reports being optimized and current.

 ## Step 2
 To push a new index to S3: